Before You Market Your Small Business, Read This First

 Spread the love

-I skipped those questions and got moving, and I paid for it in wasted effort more times than I’d like to admit.
-When I think about how to market a small business, I think about that habit, because I see it constantly in the owners I’ve worked with and consulted for.
-The platform isn’t usually the problem.
+I skipped those questions and got moving, and I paid for it in wasted effort more times than I would like to admit.
+When I think about how to market a small business, I keep coming back to that habit, because I see it in almost every owner I have worked with or advised.
+The platform is rarely the problem.
 The questions that should have come first are.
-I asked Kris Hutchinson, Founder and CEO of Hutch, a performance marketing agency with over 20 years of experience across a wide range of clients and industries, to share his perspective on this.
-What he said maps closely to what I’ve seen.
-If you’re working through your small business planning, this is the section worth slowing down on.

-Kris frames the readiness question in a way that’s hard to argue with: “You need three things before you spend a dollar on ads.
+Kris frames it in a way that is hard to argue with: “You need three things before you spend a dollar on ads.
 First, you need a clear offer, not just ‘we do X,’ but a specific reason someone should act now.
 Second, you need somewhere to send the traffic that actually converts.
 If your website is basically a digital brochure, ads will just be expensive awareness.
 Third, you need to know your unit economics.
 What can you afford to pay for a customer?
 If you can’t answer that, you can’t evaluate whether ads are working or just burning cash.”

 Kris cuts through the noise with one question: “Start with intent.
 If people are actively searching for what you sell, Google.
 If they’re not searching but you can define who they are, Meta or LinkedIn.
 It’s really that simple at the starting line.
 I tell business owners to ignore the platform-of-the-month hype and ask one question: where is my buyer in their decision process, and which channel meets them there?”

-The other piece of Kris’s advice is the one business owners push back on most: start with one channel and stay with it long enough to actually learn something.
-“Spreading a small budget across five platforms is the fastest way to get mediocre results everywhere and learn nothing.”
-I’ve watched this happen.
-A $2,000 monthly budget split across three platforms gives you data that’s too thin on each one to tell you anything useful.
-That same budget on one channel for a few months gives you something real to work from when it’s time to decide what’s next.
+The piece owners push back on most comes next: start with a single channel and stay long enough to learn something useful.
+As Kris puts it, “Spreading a small budget across five platforms is the fastest way to get mediocre results everywhere and learn nothing.”
+A two thousand dollar budget split three ways leaves data too thin on each to mean much.
+Learning how to market a small business one channel at a time is slower, but it is the version that teaches you something.

 “Forget impressions, forget clicks,” Kris says.
 “Did it lead to revenue?
 For a small business owner, ‘is it working’ should come down to: am I getting more qualified conversations than I was before, and can I trace them back to what I’m spending?”